A change in certain genes is associated with Lynch syndrome, which can increase your risk of developing some cancers.

 Find a provider

-It is important for anyone who has Lynch Syndrome to follow specific early cancer screening and prevention guidelines.
+If you have Lynch syndrome, you need to follow early cancer screening and prevention guidelines.

-- Geisinger Inherited Risk GI Clinic - This clinic is designed especially for people with MLH1 variants to meet with doctors and a genetic counselor who specialize in Lynch syndrome.
-Here, we talk about specific cancer risks and answer questions about Lynch syndrome.
+- Specialists in Geisinger’s Inherited Risk GI Clinic: This clinic is designed especially for people with an MLH1 gene change.
+Here, you can meet with doctors and a genetic counselor who specialize in Lynch syndrome.
 If you have any questions about the clinic, call our cancer genetics department at 570-214-2637 and ask to speak to a genetic counselor about the Inherited Risk GI Clinic.

-- Gastroenterologist or Colorectal Surgeon - These doctors can discuss colon screening using colonoscopies.
+- A gastroenterologist or colorectal surgeon: These doctors can discuss colon screening using colonoscopies.

-- If you are a female, a gynecologist can discuss removal of your uterus and ovaries after you are finished having children.
+- If you're a female, a gynecologist can discuss removal of your uterus and ovaries after you're finished having children.